abhinavbhardwaj0/CarbonTrading/README.md

 # Carbon Trading: A Cross-Sectoral Analysis of Allowance Pathways under the EU ETS

-## Instructions for using app:
+## Web Tool Instructions:

 Within the folder, run the following command:

 python app.py

-and copy the outputted URL into any browser.
-The tool will display.
+Copy the outputted URL into web browser of preference.
+The tool will be displayed.

-The user can select a country, a sector, and tune the allowance decay rate to project and visualize emissions.
+Users are given autonomy in selecting allowance decay rates (upwards of 30%) for a given sector within a selected country to visualize emissions.

 ## Abstract: